 Yes!
 Alloromantic people are the opposite of aromantic people.

-Alloromantic people experience romantic attraction, while aromantic people experience little to no romantic attraction.
+Alloromantic people experience romantic attraction, while aromantic people experience little to no romantic interest.

 There’s no test to determine whether you’re asexual, graysexual, or allosexual.